Schelomo

 Schelomo: Rhapsodie Hébraïque for Violoncello and Orchestra was the final work of composer Ernest Bloch's Jewish Cycle.
-Schelomo, which was written in 1915 to 1916, premiered on May 3, 1917, played by cellist Hans Kindler.
+Schelomo (the Hebrew form of "Solomon"), which was written in 1915 to 1916, premiered on May 3, 1917, played by cellist Hans Kindler.
 Artur Bodanzky conducted the concert, which took place in Carnegie Hall.
 This concert included other works from Bloch's Jewish Cycle, including the premier of Bloch's work the Israel Symphony, which Bloch himself conducted.
 Three Jewish Tone Poems was also on the concert, but it had premiered two months earlier in Boston.

 Jewish Cycle

 The Cycle refers to a series of compositions by Bloch in which he was trying to find his musical identity.
 This was Bloch's way of expressing his personal conception and interpretation of what he thought Jewish music should be, since the Jewish national state was yet to be formed, in the strictest sense, at the time these biblically inspired works were written.
 These works include: Three Jewish Tone Poems (1913); Prelude and Psalms 114 and 137 for soprano and orchestra (1912–1914); Psalm 22 for baritone and orchestra (1914); Israel: Symphony with voices (1912–1916); and Schelomo: Rhapsodie Hébraïque for Violoncello and Orchestra (1916).